DickinsonCollege/FarmData2/docs/WaysToContribute.md

   - Confirming that bug does (or does not) exist in the current version.
   - Verifying or improving the steps for observing a bug.
-  - Narrowing down examples that are used to illustrated the bug.
+  - Narrowing down examples that are used to illustrate the bug.
-  - Providing additional information about the bug (e.g. platforms on which is is or is not seen).
+  - Providing additional information about the bug (e.g. platforms on which it is or is not seen).

-To participate by Bug Gardening, visit the [Issue Tracker](https://github.com/DickinsonCollege/FarmData2/issues) and find a ticket about something of interest to verify, enhance, or clarify.
+To participate in Bug Gardening, visit the [Issue Tracker](https://github.com/DickinsonCollege/FarmData2/issues) and find a ticket about something of interest to verify, enhance, or clarify.
 Try it out in your running version of FarmData2 and add a comment to the ticket with what you find.

 ## Documentation ##